Skip to main content

 For production environments, see Token Attenuation below.

-A service token is a credential that authenticates API requests to Hook0 on behalf of your organization.
+A service token authenticates API requests to Hook0 on behalf of your organization.
 Unlike user credentials, service tokens:

 • Don't require interactive login